nahiyan/ondesked/readme.md

 # Ondesked

-Ondesked is a markup language intended to make desktop application GUI development easier.
+Ondesked is a markup language intended to make GUI development of desktop applications much easier.

 It's based on XML, and is similar to HTML.
 It transpiles to a C++, where a GUI toolkit is used to define the GUI.
 As of now, it uses wxWidgets as the GUI toolkit.